Tipsheet

 What matters at India’s listed companies

-Concalls · Apparel · Small cap
+Concalls · Textile · Small cap

 Rupa & Company targets 10-12% revenue growth for FY27